thabisomachipi97/Sales_forecast/README.md

-# sales_forecasting
+# Sales_forecast
 Sales forecasting using multiple models - Seasonal Naïve, Holt-Winters, ARIMA, SARIMA and Linear Regression Model

 ## Project Objective
+### Goal of the Project

-Goal: The goal of this project was to apply various quantitative methods, (i.e. Times Series Models and Causal Models) to forecast the sales of the products available in the dataset.
+This project aimed to leverage various quantitative methods, including Time Series Models and Causal Models, to forecast product sales within the dataset.

+Key steps undertaken:

-- Perform time series analysis to understand the data and trends
+    1. Conducted time series analysis to explore the data and identify trends.
-- Use multiple forecasting models on train dataset
+    2. Applied multiple forecasting models to the training dataset.
-- Finally select the best model to run the test data
+    3. Selected the most accurate model to generate forecasts on the test dataset.

 Models covered in the notebook include:
 1. Seasonal Naive Model